cornell-zhang/HOGA/README.md

 Note
 ------------
-Still tuned for more experiments and details
+More experiments and details will be provided soon.